Master's Degree Program in Clinical Research

-Completed Master's applications in MS Word format should be sent by email to Clair Dunne (email@example.com).
+Completed Master's applications in MS Word or .pdf format should be sent by email to Clair Dunne (firstname.lastname@example.org).
 A signed hard copy of the application should also be sent to:

 International Applicants: The Master's in Clinical Research program welcomes applications from international scholars who meet the prerequisites, but the program does not provide any financial aid or other support to international scholars.
 Prior to submitting an application, an international scholar should have established a relationship with a UCSF research mentor in an academic department that agrees to host the scholar during the two years of the Master's program.
 Typically the research mentor and host academic department will be in the area of the international scholar's clinical research.
 Note that at least one of the 3 required letters of recommendation in the application must be from the UCSF faculty member who will host the scholar during the two-year program.

-Deadline: Applications are due by March 25, 2013 for admission in Summer 2013.
+Deadline: Applications are due by March 24, 2014 for admission in Summer 2013.
 All materials must be received by this date.
 If any portion of the application is not received by this date, the application will be considered incomplete and will not be further considered without petition, explanation, and payment of $150 late fee.
 Additional late fees may apply for exceptionally late transactions.
 Scholars who desire an admissions decision prior to May may request this.

-5-Year Combined MD/MAS Applicants: The application deadline for the 5-year combined MD/MAS applicants is January 4, 2013.
-Please complete the Master's Program application as described above and send it by e-mail to George Sawaya (firstname.lastname@example.org) by January 4, 2013.
-Send a signed hard copy to Dr. Sawaya at Campus Box 0856.
+5-Year Combined MD/MAS Applicants: The application deadline for the 5-year combined MD/MAS applicants is January 6, 2014.
+Please complete the Master's Program application as described above and send it by e-mail to Peter Chin-Hong (email@example.com) by January 6, 2014.

 Costs: The Master's Program is a minimum two-year course of study, requiring registration for seven quarters (Summer, Fall, Winter, Spring in the first year and Fall, Winter, Spring in the second year).
 Fees for 2013-14 are $24,720.
 Fees are subject to change without notice; fees and scholarship amounts for 2014-15 will be posted in Spring 2014.
 Withdrawal after enrollment into the program will be subject to a $150 non-refundable fee.
 Selected applicants will be eligible to have their fees offset by a Department of Epidemiology and Biostatistics Scholarship of up to $8,558 the first year.
 Based on the current fee structure, we anticipate that in the second year, selected applicants will have their fees offset by up to an additional $3,000 to compensate for teaching assistance required in the second year (for a total offset of up to $11,558, although this is subject to change).
-Those applicants who meet the following criteria will be eligible for scholarship:
+Those applicants who meet the following criteria will be eligible for the fee offset: